 First thing to perhaps mention before entering into this discussion, is the fact that the term dialect is not actually technically correct here.
-A dialect is more accurately used to describe American English and English.
-Whereas in this case we are talking about The Venetian Language.
+For example, a dialect is more accurately used to describe how American English is a variation of the parent language English.
+In this case, we are talking about a whole new language – The Venetian Language.

-The various languages spoken in different parts of Italy are not deviations from Italian, but they have evolved from Latin, and are languages in their own right.
-However, as the country became united it was important also to adopt one common language.
-Tuscan Italian.
-As you can imagine this was no easy feet.
+The various languages spoken in different parts of Italy are not deviations from Italian, but rather they have evolved on their own from Latin and developed independently.
+They are truly languages in their own right.
+However, as the country became united, there was a need to adopt one common language, which is what we know today as Tuscan Italian.

-What is fascinating about languages is the fact that we take such pride in belonging to one nationality or another, but in realty languages, dialects and accents reflect much more our geographical neighbours as apposed to our national brothers and sisters.
-By this I mean, you will find many more similarities between Venetian and Austrian or Slovenian, as apposed to Venetian and Pulgiese.
+What is fascinating about languages is the fact that we take such pride in belonging to one nationality or another, yet in realty, languages and dialects and accents reflect much more our geographical neighbors as apposed to our national brothers and sisters.
+By this, I mean you will find more similarities between Venetian and Austrian or Slovenian, as apposed to Venetian and Pulgiese.

 Language of the Sea

-The Venetian Language is also known as ‘the language of the sea’, partially because of Venice’s location on the water, but also because many of the words, they say, have evolved to be heard clearly from one boat to another.
-As well as the numerous phrases which inevitably have some relation to the sea or water.
+The Venetian Language is also known as ‘the language of the sea’, partially because of Venice’s location on the water, but also due to how words evolved so that they could be clearly understood from one boat to another.
+Similarly, this also goes for numerous phrases that also have some relation to the sea or water.
 The core of the language is derived from ‘Vulgur Latin’.
-This is similar to saying ‘pidgin English’.
+This is similar to saying ‘Pidgin English’.

-In my opinion, and I am shamelessly bias, is that Venetian has a romantic gruff charm.
-Not as refined as Florentine perhaps, but there is a singing nature to it, that is calming and reminds me of Edinburgh.
-But it is fair to say that it is not always like this, the creative and colourful insults that are jokingly flung around in the market and by friends passing, have a tone of their own.
-That are usually better not to try and translate.
+In my opinion, and I am shamelessly bias, is that Venetian has a romantic yet gruff charm.
+Not as refined as Florentine perhaps, but there is a singing nature to it.
+It’s calming and somehow reminds me of sounds of Edinburgh.
+But it’s fair to say that Venetian language is not always like this.
+There’s a multitude of creative and colorful insults that are jokingly flung around in the market and by friends passing, which have a tone of their own.
+It’s best to not try and translate those!

-The language was brought into the limelight by Carlo Goldoni who reenacted popular scenes from daily life using the original dialect.
-Something that was previously considered uneducated to know.
+The local language was brought into the limelight by Carlo Goldoni, who reenacted popular scenes from daily life using the original dialect.
+This was something that was previously considered ‘uneducated’ to know or exhibit.

-Nowadays amongst the younger generations Venetian is spoken, but often it is not a whole sentence but only the odd word thrown in.
-I have also heard many friends saying they understand it completely but often don’t use it themselves.
-This I am sure has something to do with the fact that Venice is such a melting pot, and most groups of friends will be made up of a mix of Italians rather than all Venetians.
+Nowadays, Venetian is still spoken among the younger generations, but often not in whole sentences; more so only the odd word thrown in.
+I’ve also heard many local friends saying they understand it completely, but often don’t use it themselves.
+This is because Venice is a true melting pot, and most groups of friends will be made up of a mix of Italians from various regions rather than solely Venetians.

-To conclude, whilst it is essential for the mentality of a country to have a uniting tongue, and in this case Tuscan, it is also true that once a language is lost it is almost impossible to recover.
-Therefore considering much of the city of Venice herself is written in Venetian, it is essential to preserve this historic part of Venice.
-Celebrating the wonderfully weird traditions of time.
+While it is essential for the mentality of a country to have a uniting tongue, it’s also true that once a language is lost, it is almost impossible to recover.
+Therefore, considering much of the city of Venice herself is written in Venetian, it’s essential to preserve this historic part of Venice, thus c elebrating her wonderfully weird traditions.

 Important words to learn before visiting Venice